Weaving a Story: Cultural references and themes

 According to Kazuya Tsurumaki, assistant director of the series, Anno may have taken inspiration from the 45th episode of Mobile Suit Victory Gundam, "Uso Dances in Hallucination", to compose "Weaving a Story"; like the Gundam episode, "Weaving a Story" is a summary episode that is not really one, telling something new instead.
 Evangelion Chronicle magazine compared the heavy use of captions in the first part of "Weaving a Story" to the films of director Kon Ichikawa, and the Furuhata Ninzaburo series.
 The Japanese title of the episode has been translated in the English edition as "Seele, the throne of the soul".
 Carl Gustav Horn, editor of the North American edition of the manga, linked the "throne of the soul" to the Jewish Kabbalah, describing it as "a very Sephirothic concept".
 Critic Mario Pasqualini noted how the character za (座) could also be translated as "theater", linking the title translation "Theatre of the Soul" to the last episodes of the series, in which the characters of the series undergo therapy in a metaphysical theater.

 "Weaving a Story" contains the first explicit mention in the anime of the Dead Sea Scrolls, a series of secret documents in Seele's possession.
 The name refers to the real Dead Sea Scrolls, discovered in a cave on the northwest coast of the Dead Sea region in Palestine in 1947.
 It was rumoured that parts of these ancient manuscripts were hidden by the Vatican because of inconvenient material that could shake the foundations of the Christian religion.
+Hideaki Anno incorporated the Dead Sea Scrolls into the script because he found the idea that their undisclosed contents might undermine Christianity particularly compelling.
+According to Anno, the Old and New Testaments contain inconsistencies and distortions, including the account of Adam's creation; he argued that the Genesis narrative had been reshaped to promote a patriarchal worldview, since Eve, as the woman, should have been created first.
 According to the character designer of the series, Yoshiyuki Sadamoto, the post-apocalyptic scenario and the use of the Dead Sea scrolls in Neon Genesis Evangelion are a "side effect" of Nadia: The Secret of Blue Water, a previous work by Gainax and Anno.
 Igarashi compared the function of Evangelion Dead Sea Scrolls to Gabriel García Márquez's One Hundred Years of Solitude, in which events are discovered already written in Sanskrit on the scrolls of Melquíades.
 Rei also mentions the "Red Earth" in her monologue, a reference to some theories about the etymology of the name Adam, according to which it means "earth" or "red".